MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-vnet.md

     - Instructions for creating an internal App Service Environment can be found in [Create and use an Internal Load Balancer App Service Environment](https://docs.microsoft.com/azure/app-service/environment/create-ilb-ase) article.
 1. Once you have created your App Service Environment, you need to add an App Service Plan inside of it where you can deploy your bots (and thus run Direct Line App Service Extension).
 To do this:
     - Go to https://portal.azure.com/
-    - Create a new “App Service Plan” resource.
+    - Create a new "App Service Plan" resource.
     - Under Region, select your App Service Environment
     - Finish creating your App Service Plan